 along with the tools and support I received as a resident, enabled me to build a long term

-Aurora, my first home, opened in December of 2015.
-I operated and managed the house when it opened and as we grew, we learned more about what women needed in early recovery and how to best support them.
+Aurora House opened in December of 2015.
 In addition to requiring residents to work a 12th step program, we watched the situations that would derail a woman’s recovery and started building accountability and activities to help women stay sober through the most difficult times.
 Today, in addition to traditional sober house accountability, we work with residents on:

 Building a daily spiritual program